-We often speak of vision and values in connection with the brand, however when we explore culture we discuss this in relation to beliefs and behaviours.
-The brand lives in a virtual world and is driven by promise, while the other is humanistic and is driven by the actions of its people.
+We often speak of vision and values in connection with the brand.
+However, when we explore culture we discuss this in relation to beliefs and behaviours.
+The brand lives in a virtual world and is driven by promise.
+Culture is humanistic and is driven by the actions of its people.

-Is it that there are two sides of the same coin, or the fact that once correctly fused together they seamlessly make-up the coin itself?
-With this in mind, each must bring an equal amount of influence and weight to the coin so that is stays perfectly balanced and has a 50-50 chance of landing on either side.
+Is it that there are two sides of the same coin?
+Or is it the fact that once correctly fused together they seamlessly make-up the coin itself?
+With this in mind, each must bring an equal amount of influence and weight to the coin.
+In this way, the coin stays perfectly balanced and has a 50-50 chance of landing on either side.

-Like a coin, both sides are completely independent of each other, and much like yin and yang, they require each other for completion.
-Likewise, one is no more or less important than the other, and one cannot function correctly without the other.
+Like a coin, both sides are completely independent of each other.
+Much like yin and yang, they require each other for completion.
+Likewise, one is no more or less important than the other.
+One cannot function correctly without the other.
 By first exploring what makes them different, we come one step closer to understanding just how they can live in harmony and create lasting positive outcomes.